Last Updated on August 5, 2022

 The traditional types of fish finders are called conventional sonar.
 This means that the sonar waves run down into the water until they bounce off something.
 When they bounce, you know you’ve found something.

-The problem with this type of sonar is at one time, they couldn’t tell you what they were bouncing off.
+The problem with this type of sonar is at one time; they couldn’t tell you what they were bouncing off.
 So, you could have the catch of a lifetime or a patch of weeds in the water.
 You didn’t know the difference.

 Chirp Sonar

 Chirp sonar functions a lot like standard sonar but in quick bursts instead.
-So, as opposed to sending a constant flow of sonar it’ll send out frequent chirps that will help reset and pick up new movement as you’re moving along.
-This isn’t necessarily more accurate but it provides a clearer picture so it’s easier for the angler to understand.
+So, as opposed to sending a constant flow of sonar, it’ll send out frequent chirps that will help reset and pick up new movement as you’re moving along.

 The reason is, if you notice that a certain object on the screen moves and another doesn’t even time the screen resets, you’ll know that the moving thing is a fish and the other arch isn’t.